 Tarptent Aeon Li – Post-Hike Review

 - Set-up – a stable tent, more stable than some of my other Dyneema shelters.
-The back walls are not quite as taut as I would like, but it is not a show stopper.
+The back walls are not as taut as I would like, but it is not a show-stopper.

 - Construction – well-made, quality construction and high-end components

 - Airflow – good airflow with a vent at the peak and the ability to open the PitchLocs at each corner

-- Walls – I definitely like the 12-inch vertical lift that keeps gear drier.
+- Walls – I like the 12-inch vertical lift that keeps the gear drier.

-- PitchLocs – They became tangled when packed up, and it took a little more time to untangle them and set up the tarp tent.
-They were also not setting flat if not on level ground.
+- PitchLocs became tangled when packed up, and it took a little more time to untangle them and set up the tarp tent.
+They were also not set flat if not on level ground.

 - Zippers – A little hard to zip closed.

 - Vestibule – I prefer a zipper, but that would add weight.

 - Width – the tarp tent is about six inches too narrow.
 I could not store all of my gear with a square pad.
 I switched to my Neoair X-lite, which worked much better, narrower, and tapered at the bottom.

 Aeon Li Altaplex Review – Would I Buy One Again?

 I would purchase the Aeon Li again.
-It is is a solid, well-made Dyneema Shelter.
+It is a solid, well-made Dyneema Shelter.

-This is a popular shelter, and at only 17.3 ounces, you will be hard-pressed to find many other shelters as light as this one.
+This is a popular shelter; at only 17.3 ounces, you will be hard-pressed to find many other shelters as light as this one.

 I’m 5’11 1/2, and had about 5 inches of usable space below my feet.
 I would probably want a longer tart tent if I was over about 6’2″.

 Like all tarp tents it is basically a tarp with a body attached underneath.
 You can definitely set it up while keeping your gear dry.